Talanor, the Bright Tower

 Dasyra sat in the void a long time before coming into the ethereal realm.
 She created the stars and stood within them watching the world turn.
 At long last she, entered the world to inspire hope among the elves during the Godling Wars.
 She wielded the Crystal Scythe forged by the first noble elves and heated from the lightning of Calledrym.

 Dasyra created the gnomes and other fey although the cause and timing of their origins are often debated.

-Dasyra was the first Ealintaine to die in the Godling Wars.
+Dasyra was the first and only Ealintaine to die in the Godling Wars.
 Following her death, the other Ealintaine only came as avatars of themselves.
 Dasyra had openly attacked Gaeruhn and sliced open his belly releasing the sun.
 Kiravor killed Dasyra and Selefahn placed her essence in the skies as the stars.
 Over the ages, she regained consciousness and began to gather disciples.
 Hoping one day, to regain form and continue her fight against Gaeruhn.

 The heart of Dasyra’s power is that what has been lost might yet return in new and glorious forms.
 From her example, mortals learn that our good deeds may reverberate throughout Time.
 The stars remain both sign and seal of her great passion.
 Not only do they inspire us to devote our lives and deaths for the greater good, but they also set the wheel of the seasons and tug at our destiny.
 Beneath the wheeling stars, the arc of the history bends towards justice.